Creating a Holistic Medicine Cabinet

 Drink this herbal tea in the evening and before bed to relax and restore your nervous system, calm your mind, and lull you into a deep and peaceful sleep.
 With chamomile, lemon balm, rose petals, lemon myrtle, valerian root, and strawberry, this blend is incredibly relaxing, and delicious. (available here)

 This is more of a digital remedy, but also very effective.
-Download this body scan meditation for sleep, from the UCLA Mindful Awareness Research Center, onto your phone or ipod.
+Download this body scan meditation for sleep, from the UCLA Mindful Awareness Research Center, onto your phone.
 Listen to it in bed when you are having trouble sleeping.
 Just be sure to turn your device on airplane mode. (free download here)

 • Passionflower Tincture